pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/05_Index_Service/05_Data_Architecture_and_Indexing_Process.md

 php bin/console ecommerce:indexservice:bootstrap --create-or-update-index-structure
 ```

+- By default, Pimcore assumes that the product class is `Pimcore\Model\DataObject\Product`.
+If you have a
+different product class name, please use the `--object-list-class` param and provide the listing class name
+that should be used.

-- For further details (e.g. only updating certain product types, apply list conditions) see `--help` section of the
+> For further details (e.g. only updating certain product types, apply list conditions) see `--help` section of the
-`ecommerce:indexservice:bootstrap` command.
+>`ecommerce:indexservice:bootstrap` command.